 Of course many of them are into language learning and travel, but we tend to talk about whatever else comes up.
 In many situations, the structure of the language actually lets you be more expressive than non-constructed languages.

 Esperanto is bigger than you think!

 It turns out that Esperanto is pretty big online!
 There are actually more articles in the Esperanto Wikipedia than there are in the Arabic version!

 On my way to meet Miaohui, I wanted to read up on Buddhism, so I took out my Amazon Kindle 3G, and simply accessed articles (from the bus) in Esperanto about Buddhism.
 You'd be surprised how many articles that you typically read have an Esperanto translation linked on the left!

 There are plenty of Esperanto materials online, like news sites, lots of dictionaries, radio and podcasts, and an excellent multilingual site that acts as a free means to learn the language, active forum, chatroom, dictionary and much more at Lernu.net.
-For those of you in the states, you may be interested in attending an upcoming Esperanto learning course in Texas in June.
 I started learning the language at a similar event in Europe, SES.

 And plenty of software interfaces can be changed to Esperanto (especially if they are open source), with spell-checks, and even including entire operating systems!
 Of course, Google Translate added Esperanto to their list of languages recently too.